nuspss18-beep/pitstop-pal-quiz/README.md

 Created for **NUS Peer Student Supporters (PSS)**.

-The story line is created by Andrew Koh
+The story line is created by Andrew Koh.

 The code is mainly GenAI generated and modified by Luke Lou Yu.

 PitStop Pal concept, character framing, and wellness theme are based on the campaign materials used for student engagement.